Flyover (Apple Maps)

 Flyover is a feature on Apple Maps that allows users to view select areas in a 3D setting.
-Flyover also allows users to take "tours" of these locations through the City Tours feature, showcasing various landmarks in the area.
+Flyover also formerly allowed users to take "tours" of these locations through the City Tours feature, showcasing various landmarks in the area, however this feature was removed in 2025.
 Imagery is provided through the use of planes, which collect fine data on buildings.
 Flyover is available on all Apple devices which also support Maps, including iOS and macOS.

 Initially founded in 2012, along with Apple Maps itself, Flyover has expanded from its initial 10 locations in the US and Europe to now include over 300 cities, landmarks, and parks across all six inhabited continents through a series of multiple expansions, notably in 2014, 2019 and 2024.
 Upon release, Flyover was criticized for various visual issues, as part of a larger criticism of the overall release of Apple Maps, however, Flyover has also been praised for its detail and uniqueness.

 Similarly to Google Earth, the implementation of Flyover has been prevented in certain areas primarily due to security concerns over the collection of data in sensitive locations, notably in Norway in 2012.

 History

 Pre-2012

 In anticipation of the creation of a 3D mapping service that would eventually become Maps, Apple acquired Poly9, a Canadian 3D mapping company, in mid-2010, two years before launching Flyover.
 Poly9, like Apple, was an early competitor to Google Earth, containing similar features to the company, particularly a 3D globe dubbed the "Poly Globe".
 In August of the same year, Apple was also revealed to be the buyer of C3 Technologies, a Sweden-based company which also specialized in 3D imagery, which the company collected aerially.
+C3 was originally built off military technology developed by Swedish defense company Saab AB, which allowed the company to collect higher-quality imagery than traditional civilian companies.
 In addition to Flyover, C3 also assisted with other Maps features, including traffic data and Wikipedia entries for cities and places of interest.
 The acquisition of both companies led to speculation that Apple would create a mapping service separate from Google Maps, as well as a mapping service which could compete with Google Earth.